PH-KDX/flightplandb-py/readme.md

 # FlightplanDB-python

-Warning: this documentation is heavily outdated!
+Warning: this documentation is heavily outdated, and the code may have unexpected bugs!
 Please read the code if you absolutely must use this branch!

 <!-- TOC titleSize:2 tabSpaces:2 depthFrom:1 depthTo:6 withLinks:1 updateOnSave:1 orderedList:0 skip:0 title:1 charForUnorderedList:* -->
 ## Table of Contents